ownesis/ipinfo/README.md

 ```

 # Documentation
-First, you need to initialize a NULL `struct IPInfo` context.
+First, you need to initialize a NULL `struct IPInfo` pointer context.

 `struct IPInfo` is:
 ```c